lambdaclass/world-tree-automation/README.md

     - You can also change the AWS Region where the EC2 servers are going to be created.

 ### Steps before running
-- Change the AWS bucket where `terraform` saves it's state.
+- Change the AWS config.
-    - File located at `terraform/providers.tf`
     - Optionally, you can change the AWS region, and the amount of servers created.
+        - File located at `terraform/providers.tf

+- Change the SSH Public Keys
+    - Change the SSH public keys, that allow you to log into the server File located at `terraform/user_data/worldcoin.yml`

+- Change the Ethereum Mainnet HTTPS URL Endpoint
+    - Change the Endpoint passed as an argument to binray inside the systemd service
+        - File located at `ansible/playbooks/templates/world-tree.service.j2`

 ### Steps to start deployment